istio/istio.io/content/en/docs/concepts/security/index.md

 authentication fails.

-Note that, for non HTTP/HTTPS traffic, secure naming doesn't protect from DNS spoofing, in which case the attacher modifies the destination IPs for the service.
+Note that, for non HTTP/HTTPS traffic, secure naming doesn't protect from DNS spoofing, in which case the attacker modifies the destination IPs for the service.
-Since TCP traffic does not contain the `Host` information and Envoy can only rely on the destination IP for routing, Envoy may route the traffic to the services on the hijacked IPs.
-In fact, this DNS spoofing can happen even before the client-side Envoy receives the traffic.
+Since TCP traffic does not contain `Host` information and Envoy can only rely on the destination IP for routing, Envoy may route traffic to services on the hijacked IPs.
+This DNS spoofing can happen even before the client-side Envoy receives the traffic.

 ### Authentication architecture